 - Residency requirement: None

-Vanuatu’s citizenship by investment offers one of the fastest and most cost-effective citizenship routes, granting passports in as little as two months for a $130,000 donation to the government fund.
+Vanuatu’s Citizenship by Investment program offers one of the fastest and most cost-effective citizenship routes, granting a passport in as little as two months for a $130,000 donation to a government fund.

-Vanuatu remains attractive for being one of the countries with low taxes, fast processing times, and straightforward application process.
+Vanuatu remains appealing for being a country with low taxes, having fast processing times, and a straightforward application process.

 - Minimum investment: €250,000